evkx/evkx.github.io/content/models/zeekr/7x/7x_standard_range_rwd/_index.md

 ## Interior

 The interior of the Zeekr 7X Standard Range RWD is designed with a minimalist aesthetic, featuring premium materials throughout.
 The split-level center console separates the driver and passenger, offering convenient storage options and enhanced functionality.
-There is one seat type you can select in different materials.
+You can choose between several interior designs.

 ### Seats